tkhamez/neucore/backend/README.md

 - Doctrine proxy classes are auto generated in dev mode, the APCu cache is used in prod mode
 - PHP-DI uses compilation and the APCu cache in prod mode

+## Guidelines

+### Clear Entity Manager

+Some commands clear the entity manager to save memory.
+Never do this anywhere else, only in "Command" classes.

 ## Console Commands

 ### Console application